Skip to content

 You want to make a computer run Python code, for some good reason.
 Here we do so!

-To develop code in Python on the UPPMAX clusters, one needs to:
+To develop code in Python on your HPC clusters, one needs to:

-• Login to Rackham, to be on an UPPMAX cluster
+• Login to that HPC cluster, to be able to work on it

 • Load the Python module, to be able to use a modern Python interpreter